jbrukh/goavatar/README.md

 ========

     bin/              scripts for installing and testing
     cmd/
         obf/          the Octopus Binary Format viewer        (see: obf --help) octopus/      the Octopus Connector websocket server  (see: octopus --help) printer/      print device streams in the console     (see: printer --help)
+    datastruct/       data structures used in the application layer device/           application layer generic device

-    devices/          devices we currently support
+    drivers/          devices we currently support
         avatar/       the AvatarEEG
         mock_avatar/  a fake AvatarEEG for testing
         thinkgear/    devices with NeuroSky ThinkGear protocol
     etc/              tools for testing

-    formats/      codecs and file recorders for OBF
+    formats/          codecs and file recorders for OBF socket/           the octopus socket and protocol
+    util/             generic utilities
     var/              empty directory for testing files

-    .             framework files

 Installation
 ============